Ownfos/cpp-tips/README.md

 As a C++ user, I had a hard time learning the rules and best practices of this awesome language.<br>
 There are so many things that we can do with it, but it doesn't come without costs: the notorious complexity and steep learning curve.

-I also had to struggle with many compiler errors which doesn't always point the problem directly,<br>
+I also had to struggle with many compiler errors which don't always point to the problem directly,<br>
 and it took me so much time to figure out the details which were the core reasons for my error.<br>
 Although there are numerous tutorials suited for each level of proficiency,<br>
 I've discovered that the situation and requirements we face are simply uncountable that even these nice guides can't cover them all.<br>

-These kinds of practical informations or know-hows we earn by countless trial and error are hardly known to C++ beginners.<br>
+These kinds of practical information or know-hows we earn by countless trial and error are hardly known to C++ beginners.<br>
 It also takes quite a long time to do so, therefore I couldn't just recommend others to learn it through experiences just like I did.<br>

 That's exactly the reason why I chose to make this repository:<br>